 LIT-506.
-LITERACY DEVELOPMENT AND LITERATURE FOR ADOLESCENTS Credits: 3
+LITERACY DEVELOPMENT AND LITERATURE FOR ADOLESCENTS

-The purpose of this course is to prepare students to design evidencebased literacy programs for adolescents.
-Students will become familiar with the key issues and experts in the field and will be able to apply evidencebased strategies to address the literacy needs of students in middle and high school.
+The purpose of this course is to prepare students to design evidence-based literacy programs for adolescents.
+Students will become familiar with the key issues and experts in the field and will be able to apply evidence-based strategies to address the literacy needs of students in middle and high school.
 This course is also intended to present a comprehensive introduction to materials written for adolescents and young adults.
 Field Experience (10 hours)

 LIT-507.
-INTRODUCTION TO THE WORLD OF LITERATURE FOR CHILDREN AND ADOLESCENTS Credits: 3 from its beginnings in the 18th century chapter books and fairy tales, throughout the 19th century novels, to contemporary examples of fiction and nonfiction illustrating current issues and trends.
+INTRODUCTION TO THE WORLD OF LITERATURE FOR CHILDREN AND ADOLESCENTS Credits: 3

+This course introduces the exciting and growing field of literature for children and adolescents.
+Students will study children's and adolescent literature from its beginnings in the 18th century chapter books and fairy tales, throughout the 19th century novels, to contemporary examples of fiction and nonfiction illustrating current issues and trends.
 This course also includes the study of multicultural works of fiction and nonfiction.